18 albums that are perfect for autumn listening

 Balance And Composure – Light We Made

-This one seemed to go under the radar a little when it was released last year, and that really shouldn’t have been the case.
+This one seemed to go under the radar a little when it was released, and that really shouldn’t have been the case.
 For a while, Balance And Composure were likened to ‘baby’ versions of just about every emo band under the sun, but with Light We Made they stepped far out of that shadow and created something simultaneously sinister and inviting.
 This is a tough one to sell, given that its strength lies mostly in the indescribable ‘vibe’ it creates on a full listen, but let curiosity take charge here and check it out.

 Manchester Orchestra – Black Mile To The Surface